rogerbf/bash-scaffolding-scripts/README.md

 ## Node.js scaffolding

-Initialize a new Node.js project with transpilation provided by Babel using babel-preset-es2015:
+Initialize a new Node.js project with transpilation provided by Babel using babel-preset-es2015, babel-plugin-transform-es2015-destructuring, babel-plugin-transform-object-rest-spread:

 ``` bash
 nodeproject create [PROJECTNAME]